 After a couple of hours of driving and sketching, we then stopped for hot chocolate and rusks, before continuing on our game drive until we saw a kudu.
 We were sitting above her on a dam wall but she was actually about five feet tall at the shoulder!

 And then we really did see a dwarf species – a dwarf mongoose, to be precise.
-It moved too quickly to sketch, but was worth watching as it popped up in various burrow entrances.
+It moved too quickly to sketch but was worth watching as it popped up in various burrow entrances.

 Back at camp after a delicious breakfast, we checked the morning’s sketches.
 We looked closely at the anatomy of the animals, comparing our sketches to photographs of each species.
-Guests also practiced sketching from the photos, learning the shapes of each species so that they could sketch them more quickly the next time we saw them on a drive.
+Guests also practised sketching from the photos, learning the shapes of each species so that they could sketch them more quickly the next time we saw them on a drive.